 - Per Bækgaard: Enhancing User Experience on Next Generation Mobile Devices by Combining Eye Tracking with Biometric Data (2013-2016).
 Now associate professor at DTU Compute

 - Andrea Cuttone: Data Mining and Visualization Tools for Human Behavior Data (2013-2016) External stay at the HumNet Lab at Massachusetts Institute of Technology (MIT).
 Subsequently worked at Microsoft and then Booking.com

 - Camilla B. F. Jensen: Design of Cognitive Interfaces for Personal Informatics Feedback (2012-2015) External stay at New York University Abu Dhabi.
 Subsequently worked at Danske Bank and then A.P.
 Moller – Maersk.

 - Arek Stopczynski: Mobile Phones as Cognitive Systems (2011-2014) External stay at MIT Media Lab in the Human Dynamics Laboratory.
-After being Postdoctoral Fellow at DTU and MIT Media Lab now data scientist at Google, and is now at Waymo.
+After being Postdoctoral Fellow at DTU and MIT Media Lab.
+After graduating Arek worked as data scientist at Google, and is now at Waymo.

 Selected Previous Projects